dvcoolster/indievc/README.md

 IN WITNESS WHEREOF, the undersigned have caused this instrument to be duly executed and delivered.

-##### [Company], Inc.
+##### Somras Software Pvt.
+Ltd.

-By: [name]
+By: Dharamveer Singh Chouhan
+Title: CEO & Director
+Address: 19-Shanti Vihar, Paanch Batti Circle, Ratanada, Jodhpur, Rajastham 342011
+Email: dv@dvcoolster.com

+##### Rajputana Heritage Pvt.
+Ltd.

+By: Dr. Padam Singh Chouhan
+Title: Chairman
 Address:
 Email:

-##### INVESTOR
-By:
-Title:
-Address:
-Email:

 ---

-### Signature Page to Indie.vc Agreement
+### Signature Page to Somras Seed Round Term Sheet Agreement

 ##### EXHIBIT A Conversion Percentage

-Conversion Percentage is equal to [percentage], provided however, if on or before the third anniversary of the date of this agreement (i.e. date +3 years) Investor has received aggregate Cash Flow Payments pursuant to Section 3 in an amount equal to three times the Purchase Amount, then as of such date the Conversion Percentage shall be equal to half [percentage].
+Conversion Percentage is equal to 10%, provided however, if on or before the third anniversary of the date of this agreement (i.e. date +3 years) Investor has received aggregate Cash Flow Payments pursuant to Section 3 in an amount equal to three times the Purchase Amount, then as of such date the Conversion Percentage shall be equal to 5%.